Mathematics

 MATH 104 College Algebra 4 Credit Hours

-The primary purpose of this course is to prepare students for success in MATH 113.
 Topics include equations and inequalities; linear, quadratic, polynomial, rational, logarithmic and exponential functions along with their graphs and applications; and systems of linear inequalities.
 This course does not cover trigonometric functions and cannot be used as a prerequisite for MATH 115.
 Students electing this course should have at least taken two years of High School Algebra and one year of High School Geometry or MATH 090.
-Students cannot receive credit for both MATH 104 and MATH 105.
-(F, W, S).
+Students can receive credit for only one of MATH 100, MATH 1000, MATH 104, and MATH 1040.
+(F, W).

 Prerequisite(s): MATH 090 or Mathematics Placement with a score of 105